brntbeer/single-repository/README.md

-# single-repository
+# Single Repository
-A single repository example for working with settings
+A single repository example for working with settings and seeing what some PRs feel like